vmlaker/hello-websocket/README.rst

 -------

 The code runs a *recorder* process that continuously reads images from the webcam.
-Upon every capture it updates the *mapper*, a tiny local storage server which keeps the latest captured image in memory.
-The *mapper* is accessible via plain socket interface.
+Upon every capture it writes the image to a Redis key-value store.

 Separately, a *server* process (running Tornado) handles websocket messages.
-Upon receiving a request message (sent from *client* web browser) it connects to the *mapper*, retrieves latest image and sends it to the *client* over websocket connection.
+Upon receiving a request message (sent from *client* web browser) it retrieves the latest image from the Redis database and sends it to the *client* over websocket connection.

 .. image:: https://raw.github.com/vmlaker/hello-websocket/master/diagram.png